RobertJN64/NLG_Research/README.md

 `Hurricane Michael was one of the mos devastating hurricanes to ever hit the United States.
 It first made landfall on October 10, 2018 near Mexico Beach, Florida as a Category 4 hurricane with sustained winds of 155 mph.
 The storm cause catastrophic damage across the Florida Panhandle and Georgia, with the worst of the damage occurring in the coastal areas of Gulf and Bay counties in Florida.
 The storm destroyed homes, businesses, and infrastructure in the affected areas and caused at least 69 deaths.
 The economic cost of the storm is estimated to be around $25 billion, making it one of the most expensive storms in US history.
 `

+`Hurricane Michael, a Category 5 storm, left at least 40 people dead and left tens of thousands without homes and businesses in the Florida Panhandle.
+As we near this year’s hurricane season, a new kind of storm has emerged.
+We estimate the cost of Hurricane Michael’s cost at approximately $50 million.
+Hurricane Michael is the second strongest hurricane in the Atlantic to make landfall over Florida in the last seven months.
+`

 `France captured its second World Cup title after defeating Croatia 4-2 in the 2018 final at Luzhniki Stadium in Moscow.
 Despite Croatia outplaying France in the first half, an own goal gave France the advantage early on.
 Mario Mandžukić had headed the ball into the goal, making it the first own goal in a World Cup final.
 Croatia came back immediately to tie the score at 1-1.
 France answered on a penalty kick following an unfortunate handball by Ivan Perišić before halftime.
 This call was criticized by many and the video assistant referee was used for the first time in a World Cup.
 `